SparkPost/support-docs/README.md

 ## Managing articles

-All support articles live in the `articles` folder.
+All support articles live in the `support` folder.
 This folder has subfolders, one for each category (e.g. api, billing).
 The articles are formatted using [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Each article contains a bit of YAML metadata at the top you can use to set the title and description:

 ```yaml
 title: "Example Support Article"